phpGolf/site/README.md

 # Ideas for a new release

-* Use Facebook or Twitter account as only login method
+* Use Facebook or Twitter account as only login method.
+Most people already have an Facebook account, but might not want to associate it with phpgolf.
+Not everyone has a Twitter account, and the ones that does, but don't want to use their personal account, might create a dedicated golf account.
+The barrier to to this is lower than creating a new dedicated Facebook account.
 * Use Docker
 * Overall goal: Attract more users
 * Enable the use of multiple php versions?
 Some hardcore users might enjoy this, but maybe it will be too much and confusing for newbeginners